pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step7-default-configuration.md

 ## Analyzer Integration

 In [Analyzer](http://www.pentaho.com/product/business-visualization-analytics),
-when drilling-down, the default behaviour is to _add_ the child attribute to the visual role where the parent attribute is.
+when drilling-down, the default behaviour is to _add_ the child field to the visual role where the parent field is.
-However, the _Category_ visual role of the Bar visualization you developed only accepts a single attribute being mapped to it.
+However, the _Category_ visual role of the Bar visualization you developed only accepts a single field being mapped to it.
 This results in Analyzer not allowing to drill-down.

-However, it is possible to configure the Analyzer-specific metadata property, `application.keepLevelOnDrilldown` to force replacing the parent attribute with the child attribute when drilling-down.
+However, it is possible to configure the Analyzer-specific metadata property, `application.keepLevelOnDrilldown` to force replacing the parent field with the child field when drilling-down.
 Add the following rule to the `config.js` file:

 ```js